Why become an AusIMM Chartered Professional?

 Global best practice

-Chartered Professional disciplines and competencies
+Chartered Professional disciplines

 The Chartered Professional Program Committee (CPPC) accredits professionals in the following disciplines: